 This year we are also privileged to host the Inter-Services Championships.

 Printable final details showing the information below are here.
-Any updates after the final details will be made on this web page and highlighted in red.
+Updates since final details:

 |Terrain||This is the first time that the outstanding combined area of Egypt Woods and Burnham Beeches has been used in 5 years.
 The shorter courses have not been into Egypt Woods since 2010.

 Shorter courses are wholly or mostly in Egypt Woods.
 This is a mixed commercial woodland on either side of a broad valley.
 It is mostly very runnable, though with brashings in some areas.
 There are relatively few paths.Longer courses additionally use Burnham Beeches, an ancient, predominantly deciduous woodland with some complex contour features on the sides of a valley.
 Again runnability is good apart from some areas of thick woodland which runners can avoid.

 |Parking||From M40 Junction 2 (Beaconsfield) take the A355 S towards Farnham Common.
 Take the first exit on right, Burnham Road (6’6” width restriction), and follow O signs to Park Lane.
 Parking at SL1 8PL.

 From the S approach on A355 and turn left on Burnham Road 500m before the M40 junction, then follow signs as above.

 Entry is along a narrow farm track.
 Please do not arrive after 1215 or leave before 1215.